dlhauer/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about the `.Router()` method, which, as the name suggests, returns a `router` object with all of the HTTP utility methods we need, as well as the homies, `req` and `res`.
+The homies are objects provided by Express which allow us to communicate with the client.

 - [ ] Describe Middleware?

+Middleware are functions that execute when a request is made to the Express server.
+We can chain together a bunch of middleware functions to improve the readability and reusability of our code.

 - [ ] Describe a Resource?

+According to REST principles, a resource is anything stored on our server.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a helpful HTTP status code, such as `200 Ok` or `201 Created`.

 - [ ] How can we partition our application into sub-applications?

+We can do this by using `express.Router()` and saving routes in separate files.

 ## Minimum Viable Product